vadimcn/codelldb/MANUAL.md

 ```

 ### codelldb-launch
-`codelldb-launch` is a CLI tool that interacts with the above RPC endpoint.
+`codelldb-launch` is a CLI utility that talks to the RPC endpoint described above.

-It is located at `$HOME/.vscode/extensions/vadimcn.vscode-lldb-<version>/bin/codelldb-launch`.
+You will find the binary at
+[`VS Code extensions directory`](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace#_where-are-extensions-installed)`/vadimcn.vscode-lldb-<version>/bin/codelldb-launch`

+Anther way to locate it from within VS Code:
+1. Run **View: Show Extensions**.
+2. Select **CodeLLDB**.
+3. In the details pane, choose the **Size** link in the upper-right corner.
+The file explorer that opens is the extension folder.
+4. Append `/bin/codelldb-launch`.

-Usage:
+#### Usage:

 #### Variant 1
 Connect to the RPC endpoint, submit debug configuration and exit.